Get Lost In Hospitals? Engagis Helps Your Patients Find Their Way

 The Engagis wayfinding software user interface (UI) has a scannable QR code, which is an advanced feature that allows the user to follow the same route the kiosks show on their mobile device as they make their way through the hospital – saving everyone who uses them the need to memorise a series of (sometimes confusing) directions.

 Engagis aided hospital staff and volunteers in getting familiar with their new technology, offering demonstration sessions while developing the application the Women’s and Children’s Hospital now enjoys, and undertaking a “train the trainer” program.
-This program involved Engagis training one “champion” (as we like to think of them) at the hospital to become an expert on the program who can answer questions from other members of staff or hospital volunteers.
+This program involved Engagis training one “champion” (as we like to think of them) at the hospital to become an expert with the wayfinding kiosks who can answer questions from other members of staff or hospital volunteers.

 Engagis were suitable for this project based on the ability to offer both wayfinding software and digital signage under the same roof, thereby offering the Women’s and Children’s Hospital a consistent and cohesive fit out.
 Engagis used technicians local to the Adelaide area to assist with the installation of our Australian-made kiosks.
 In doing so, we were able to cut delivery times while providing economic benefit to South Australia by supporting local jobs.